 Implementation of the rule already has been blocked by the 6th Circuit Court of Appeals until that court decides whether the far-reaching regulation passes legal muster.
 But that process, now in the brief-filing stage, could be short-circuited by a new administration, which could simply ask the court to send the matter back to EPA and the Army Corps of Engineers.
 Then those agencies could repeal it and replace it with something else – or do nothing at all, which would leave the existing regulatory regime in place.

 WOTUS critics are confident that it’s history.
-Don Parrish, senior director for regulatory relations at the American Farm Bureau Federation, noted that House Speaker Paul Ryan singled out the WOTUS rule the day after the election, when he said that farmers in Wisconsin were being “harassed” by EPA.
+Don Parrish, senior director for regulatory relations at the American Farm Bureau Federation, noted that House Speaker Paul Ryan singled out the WOTUS rule in remarks the day after the election, when he said that farmers in Wisconsin were being “harassed” by EPA.
 “This rule is clearly a target of the (new) administration and one of the first things noted by Speaker Ryan,” Parrish said.

 2. Trump’s biofuel support to be tested with oil-friendly EPA